cacarlson/cacarlson.github.io/_pages/about.md

 I am a ~3rd year PhD student studying [theoretical computer science at the University of Colorado Boulder](https://www.colorado.edu/cs-theory/).
 My advisor is [Alexandra Kolla](http://home.cs.colorado.edu/~alko5368/).
 I got my MS (working with Alexandra) at the [University of Illinois Urbana Champaign](https://cs.illinois.edu/) and my bachelor's degrees at the [University of Alaska Fairbanks](https://www.cs.uaf.edu/).
 I have also spent a few semesters at the [Simons Institute for the Theory of Computing](https://simons.berkeley.edu/).

 My __research interests__ include graph theory, algorithm design, complexity theory and combinatorial optimization.
 I am especially interested in using spectral techniques to solve graph problems.

+For an updated list of my publications and teaching/work experiences please see my [curriculum vitae](https://cacarlson.github.io/files/cv.pdf).